Megha-krishnan175/Customer-Churn-Analysis/README.md

     *Customer churn is a complex, multi-factor problem.
     *No single variable strongly explains churn, making it essential to use data-driven and multi-dimensional strategies.
     *This project demonstrates how data analysis can help businesses reduce churn and improve customer retention.
+    *This analysis helps organizations identify at-risk customers and take proactive measures to improve retention and reduce revenue loss.

  👤 Author:
      MEGHA K